waywardphilosopher/parami/src/data/blog/Knowing/2026-04-27-ways-of-knowing-20.md

 ## **Homework**

-The reading for next time is the section in Hustvedt's book called "The Thinking Body"
+The reading for next time is the section in Hustvedt's book called "The Thinking Body."
+I'll share the reading on Canvas.